-If after the period of warning, a student is still not making SAP and successfully appeals the lack of SAP, and it is determined that the student will be able to meet the standard SAP requirements after a probationary period, the student will be placed on academic probation.
+If it is determined that the student will be able to meet the standard SAP requirements after the probationary period, the student will be placed on academic probation.
 The period of academic probation is one semester during which the student has the opportunity to attempt to meet the SAP standards of the institution.
 The student can request counseling to assist him to improve his performance.
 In addition, the student may request to be provided with various student services that might include tutoring, scheduling accommodation, or other academic assistance.